 Range Rover has stuck with what they know works, fine-tuning where necessary, and the end result is another stunning looking vehicle.

 SUVs, of any size, don’t have the best reputation of being the most economical.
 That often means they’re heavy on fuel and not great for the environment either.

 For the most part, that’s also true with the Range Rover Evoque.
 Especially if you want a petrol engine.

 In petrol form, the Evoque will return between 29.3 and 31.6 mpg.
-Not amazing figures, although about average for a car of its size.
+Not amazing figures, although about average for a car of its size with four-wheel drive.

-While in the diesel, those numbers rise between 37.8 to 46.3 mpg, depending on which model you choose.
+With the diesel, those numbers rise to between 37.8-46.3 mpg, depending on which model you choose.

-However, if fuel economy is crucial, there is of course always the plug-in hybrid P300e PHEV option, which will give you 141 mpg according to the WLTP real-world tests, although it does depend on how much you use the pure electric mode.
+However, if fuel economy is crucial, there is always the plug-in hybrid P300e PHEV option: this will give you 141 mpg according to the WLTP real-world tests, although it does depend on how much you use the pure electric mode.

 The running costs of a Range Rover Evoque are around class average.
 In a petrol model, your fuel bill will likely fall between £145 to £160 a month if you cover 10,000 miles a year.

 In a diesel, that’ll drop to somewhere in the region of £100 to £125.
 While in the plug-in hybrid, fuel costs could be as low as £35 a month.